Fokke-/bartender.js/README.md

 ### addBar(element, options)

 Creates a new bar.
 If element is undefined, it will be created.
+Specify options as second argument.

 ```javascript
 // Use existing element